 - infant head injuries (e.g. car accidents, falls, etc.);

-Delays in treatment of medical emergencies, mismanagement of care, and wrongful diagnosis of an infant brain injury may all factor into the cause of cerebral palsy in Ohio.
-For example, failing to properly address a maternal infection or to treat jaundice after birth may be considered negligent behavior and could warrant pursuit of a lawsuit with help from a Cleveland medical malpractice lawyer.
+Delays in treatment of medical emergencies and mismanagement of care, such as failing to properly address a maternal infection or to treat jaundice after birth may be considered negligent behavior and could warrant a medical malpractice lawsuit.

 - abnormal muscle tone (stiff or floppy muscles);